When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Consult your pediatrician if your baby cannot hold their head steadily by 4 months or sit unsupported by 9 months.
+• Consult your doctor if your baby cannot support their head by 4 months or sit unsupported by 9 months.

 When Do Babies Sit Up?